notjedi/nvim-rooter.lua/README.md

 with it.

 This was done on [stream](https://youtu.be/9RKkTfv4bNI).
-I have previous experience with lua (except for the nvim config), just skimmed through [How to write neovim plugins in Lua](https://www.2n.pl/blog/how-to-write-neovim-plugins-in-lua) in 20 minutes and started writing this plugin, and this is my first lua project or even my first vim plugin so please don't judge what i was doing on stream.
+I have previous experience with lua (except for the nvim config), just skimmed through the first 2 references in 20 minutes and started writing this plugin, and this is my first lua project or even my first vim plugin so please don't judge what i was doing on stream.